amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-3-string-formatting.md

 #### Skills to Practice

-- String concatenation
+- Formatting strings using string concatenation
-- String interpolation
+- Formatting strings using string interpolation

 ### Instructions